ABOUT US

 Adelaide’s backbone is its diverse and vibrant cultural heritage.
 Its enviable musical reputation hails back to iconic Australian bands from The Master’s Apprentices, Cold Chisel and The Angels, to contemporary trailblazers like the Hilltop Hoods, and Tkay Maidza, and singer-songwriters Paul Kelly, Guy Sebastian, and Sia Furler.

 The city is home to countless independent musicians, an entrepreneurial music industry that’s growing by the day, and a plethora of live music venues.
-The city is admired for its world-class music and arts festivals, leading music education and performance institutions including Australia’s oldest tertiary music school, the Elder Conservatorium; and for being the founding city of Australia’s national classical music radio network, ABC Classic FM.
+The city is admired for its world-class music and arts festivals, leading music education and performance institutions including Australia’s oldest tertiary music school, the Elder Conservatorium of Music; and for being the founding city of Australia’s national classical music radio network, ABC Classic FM.

 Being designated a UNESCO City of Music in 2015 was and continues to be a proud moment for Adelaide.
 The esteemed designation means the city became a member of the UNESCO Creative Cities Network, joining 295 others globally (including 59 Cities of Music).
-Members from six continents cover seven creative fields: Crafts & Folk Art, Design, Film, Gastronomy, Literature, Music and Media Arts.
-Other UNESCO Creative Cities in Australia include Melbourne (Literature), Bendigo (Gastronomy), and Sydney (Film).

 Adelaide, like others in the UNESCO Creative Cities Network, is a city that believes music has the power to change lives profoundly.
 It’s looking towards the future to build on its already vibrant and exciting cultural scene, and to further its international reach.